Maintaining optimum joint health is crucial for your horse because their weight bearing joints get little relief and are subject to constant pressure.

 Glucosamine HCL and Chondroitin Sulphate are essential to maintain healthy joints.
-A natural alternative can be found in Boswellia Extract, which acts as a natural anti-inflammatory and aids mobility, flexibility and supports joint structure.
+A natural alternative can be found in Boswellia Extract, which supports the natural systems that control inflammation and aids mobility, flexibility and supports joint structure.

 Always make a habit of doing stretching exercises with your horse along with a good warm up before any exercise.
 This will help to increase blood flow and warm up and soften muscles and ligaments.

 Be sure to keep your horse well shod, as well balanced feet will help to reduce the stress on lower limb joints.
 Your farrier will be able to help to ensure that your horse’s shoes are comfortable and a good fit.